-The arrival of the first guests at Singita Kwitonda Lodge and Kataza House in Rwanda this week is the culmination of a monumental five-year project inspired by Singita’s commitment to play a key role in the conservation of endangered mountain gorillas.
+The arrival of the first guests at Singita Kwitonda Lodge and Kataza House in Rwanda in August 2019 was the culmination of a monumental five-year project inspired by Singita’s commitment to play a key role in the conservation of endangered mountain gorillas.
 More than a third of the world’s remaining ‘gentle giants of the forest’ find refuge in Volcanoes National Park, which is located right next to the lodge.

 While the results of the latest gorilla census were encouraging – indicating that their numbers are slowly increasing – they remain extremely vulnerable, especially to the risk of habitat loss.

 Established in 1925 in a bid to protect the gorillas from poachers, Volcanoes National Park and its inhabitants have since endured years of war, hunting, habitat destruction and disease; threats so severe that it was once thought the species might be extinct by the end of the twentieth century.